CodeSmell/CamelKafkaOffset/README.md

 - consume the message at the partition:offset (2:3)
 - throw an exception that is unhandled
 - commit the offset manually (2:3)
-- the undhandled exception is handled by Camel (rollback)
+- the unhandled exception is handled by Camel (rollback any DB activity)
-- the `KafkaRecordProcessor` will log > Will seek consumer to offset 2 and start polling again.
+- the `KafkaRecordProcessor` will log the following: _Will seek consumer to offset 2 and start polling again._

 then:

 - consume the message at the partition:offset (2:3) for a second time
 - throw an exception that is unhandled
 - commit the offset manually (2:3)
-- the undhandled exception is handled by Camel (rollback)
+- the unhandled exception is handled by Camel (rollback any DB activity)
-- the `KafkaRecordProcessor` will log > Will seek consumer to offset -1 and start polling again.
+- the `KafkaRecordProcessor` will log the following: _Will seek consumer to offset -1 and start polling again._

 then:

 - consume the message at the partition:offset (2:4)

-At the end of the rest run, this is the expected result
+At the end of the rest run, this is the expected result based on what was published (not necessarily in this order).

 | Payload Body         | Times Processed  |
 |----------------------|------------------|